department-of-veterans-affairs/va.gov-vfs-teams/Developer-Documentation/creating-form-schema.md

----
-title: Creating a Form Schema in Vets-JSON-Schema
+# Creating a Form Schema in Vets-JSON-Schema
-label: Creating Form Schema
----

 When building a form, you'll need to create a JSON Schema document that lives in the [vets-json-schema](https://github.com/department-of-veterans-affairs/vets-json-schema) repo and is shared by both the front-end and back-end.
 This schema will be the contract for data submitted by the front-end to the back-end API.

 ## Getting started